October 11, 2019 /03:17 PM / By Fitch Ratings / Header

-Fitch Ratings has affirmed Nigeria's Kaduna State's Long-Term Foreign- and Local-Currency Issuer Default Ratings (IDRs) at 'B' and National Long-Term Rating at 'A+(nga)'.
-The Outlooks are Stable.
+Fitch has affirmed Nigeria's Kaduna State's Long-Term Foreign- and Local-Currency Issuer Default Ratings (IDRs) at 'B' with a Stable Outlook.

 The 'A+(nga)' rating reflects Kaduna's low risk relative to the country's best risk, given strong financial and revenue support from the central government.